powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### EquivalentBranch

-CGMES `EquivalentBranches`' mapping depends on its location relative to the boundary area.
+Equivalent branches mapping depends on its location relative to the boundary area.

 If the `EquivalentBranch` is outside the boundary area, it will be mapped to a PowSyBl [`Line`](../../grid_model/network_subnetwork.md#line).

 If the `EquivalentBranch` is completely inside the boundary area, if the boundaries are not imported, it is ignored.
 Otherwise, it is mapped to a PowSyBl [`Line`](../../grid_model/network_subnetwork.md#line).

-If the `EquivalentBranch` has one side inside the boundary area and one side outside the boundary area, the importer checks if another branch is connected to the same CGMES [`TopologicalNode`](#topologicalnode) in the boundary area.
+If the `EquivalentBranch` has one side inside the boundary area and one side outside the boundary area, the importer checks if another branch is connected to the same [`TopologicalNode`](#topologicalnode) in the boundary area.
 - If there is no other branch connected to this `TopologicalNode`, it will be mapped to a PowSyBl [`DanglingLine`](../../grid_model/network_subnetwork.md#dangling-line).
 - If there are one or more other branches connected to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they will all be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
 - If there is exactly one other branch connected to this `TopologicalNode` in another `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line).
 - If there are two or more other branches connected to this `TopologicalNode` in different `SubGeographicalRegions`:
-  - If there are only two branches connected with their boundary terminal connected **and** in different `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
+  - If there are only two branches connected with their boundary terminal connected and in different `SubGeographicalRegion`, they will both be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line), which are part of the same PowSyBl [`TieLine`](../../grid_model/network_subnetwork.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).
   - Otherwise, they will all be mapped to PowSyBl [`DanglingLines`](../../grid_model/network_subnetwork.md#dangling-line).

 If the `EquivalentBranch` is mapped to a PowSyBl [`Line`](../../grid_model/network_subnetwork.md#line):